 House sign-on letter: Representatives Steve Stivers (R-OH) and Mike Michaud (D-OH) circulated a bipartisan sign-on letter in support of a NMTC extension.

-Here are the top three ways you can help extend the New Markets Tax Credit.
+Here are the top four ways you can help extend the New Markets Tax Credit.

 Getting a Member of Congress to visit a NMTC financed business is simply one of the most powerful ways to advocate for the extension.